Asimina: Names

 The genus name Asimina was first described and named by Michel Adanson, a French naturalist of Scottish descent.
 The name is adapted from a Native American term of unknown origin, assimin, through the French colonial asiminier.

-The common name (American) pawpaw, also spelled paw paw, paw-paw, and papaw, probably derives from the Spanish papaya, perhaps because of the superficial similarity of their fruits.
+The common name "(American) pawpaw", also spelled "paw paw", "paw-paw", and "papaw", probably derives from the Spanish papaya (itself probably from Arawakan), perhaps because of the superficial similarity of their fruits.